tj/channel.js/Readme.md

 # Channel

 Simple Go-style `Channel` implementation.
-Others are available but this implementation tries to follow the Go semantics more closely, and is a pretty grok-able solution.
+Others are available but this implementation tries to follow the Go semantics more closely.

 ## Installation